kismetwireless/kismet/docs/dev/log_kismet.md

 ## REST API

 If the Kismet Databaselog is enabled, Kismet will expose an API for extracting historic data.
-If the databaselog is not enabled, these APIs will not be available.
+If the databaselog is not enabled, these APIs will not be available and will return an error.

 ### Filtering